Buyani/InventoryApp/README.md

 - Run the project start adding cot reports

 #  Due to time constraint Front end of this project is not completed fully,however everyday I try to add up new work

+# Front End Angular (naviagete to src folder)
+### Open command prompt type code .  to open project in VS code
+### Type nd serve --open to open project in the browser.